The dynamics of a driven harmonic oscillator coupled to pairwise interacting Ising spins in random fields: Introduction

 \section{Introduction}

 Hysteresis phenomena can occur in many different fields, such as magnetic materials, elastics rubbers, liquid crystals or economy.
 The investigation of hysteretic systems is an ongoing field of research.
-For example, hysteresis plays a crucial role in the control of skyrmions via a strain-mediated magnetoelectric coupling \cite{Gusev2020}, in nonmonotonic field and temperature responses of magnetic superconductors \cite{Vlasko-Vlasov2020} or in the development of new high coercivity magnets \cite{Moorsom2020}.
+For example, hysteresis plays a crucial role in the control of skyrmions via a strain-mediated magnetoelectric coupling \cite{Gusev2020}, in nonmonotonic field and temperature responses of magnetic superconductors \cite{Vlasko-Vlasov2020}, in the development of new high coercivity magnets \cite{Moorsom2020} or in evolutionary dynamics \cite{das2021}.

 Many of the existing studies on hysteresis are related to the input-output behavior of hysteresis operators \cite{Bertotti2006, radons2008hysteresis, radons2008spectral1, radons2008spectral2, Jiang2010, schubert2017, urbanaviciute2018} or Ising like spin models \cite{Sethna1993, Lilly1996, Shukla2000, Sabhapandit2002, Deutsch2004}.
 On the other hand, hysteresis operators can be coupled to dynamical systems leading to a closed-loop dynamical system with hysteresis.
 In most of the works related to these systems, hysteresis is described by a bi-stable unit leading to a single elementary hysteresis loop in the input-output representation of the hysteresis operator.
 This kind of hysteresis is known as ``simple'' hysteresis.
 For example, there are some results on the conditions for global stability in systems with relay feedback \cite{Goncalves2001}, on multistability and hidden attractors in a DC/DC converter with hysteretic relay control \cite{ZHUSUBALIYEV2015} as well as results on systems with delayed relay control \cite{Sieber2006}.
 Also the dynamics of an oscillator with harmonic forcing and a single hysteretic relay has been studied in more detail \cite{Nagy2011,lelkes2021}.